sigvt/vtuber-livechat-dataset/README.md

 ### Full version

 Full version is only available to those approved by the admins.
-If you are interested in conducting research or analysis using the dataset, please reach us at `#livechat-dataset` channel on [holodata Discord server](https://holodata.org/discord) or at `uechiy@acm.org` (for organizations).
+If you are interested in conducting research using this version, please reach us at `#livechat-dataset` channel on [holodata Discord server](https://holodata.org/discord) or at `uechiy@acm.org` (for organizations).

 | filename               | summary                            | size     |
 | ---------------------- | ---------------------------------- | -------- |